At the ARZT (Doctor) in GERMAN: What to say!

 CHUNK ALERT!

 Du siehst gar nicht gut aus (You don’t look well at all) literally means “You don’t look well at all.”
 So it could be that someone’s looking very tired, or stressed out, or very sad, and we want to invite them to open up about what’s going on.
 It’s a way of showing that we are worried.
-But of course, it could also be taken the wrong way, because telling someone that they don’t look good is… you might wanna be careful with this one.

 For more native German sounding phrases, make sure to download our free essential German Chunking kit, to which the link in the description.
+And you can always find more chunks at our Spring German YouTube channel.

 Your symptoms might stay until you are treated, so being able to describe them will come in handy in every part of the process.